-"Used Lexus RX Overview And How To Buy At The Best Price!"
+Older Pre-2016 Lexus RX Overview And How To Buy At The Best Price

 Lexus pioneered the "crossover" SUV with the RX 300 in 1999.
 And with genes like this, the further development of the RX over the years has continued to impress.
 In fact, this midsize luxury crossover SUV has been a consumer favorite from the beginning due to its plush ride, roomy cabin, popular high-tech features and impressive reliability record.

 For shoppers who may buy a used Lexus RX, here's some information which may help you narrow down your choices.